805933/AdvancedAnimation/lab triangles/readme.md

 ## Future plans

 I plan to eventually evolve this program into an ecosystem, which will have predators (triangles), and prey (circle).

+## Current update

+Getting stuff to render, will render a bunch of lines that follow each other.
+Current plan is to use angle and create some offset to render the snake and it's segments.
+Need to determine how to give the x and y or angle to the next item in the array. (stopped here for the night since it was approaching midnight.)